Can Dogs Eat Broccoli?

 Key Takeaways

-• Dogs can eat broccoli safely in moderation, up to 10% of daily food intake.
+• Dogs can eat broccoli in moderation without issues

-• Puppies can have broccoli but in very small amounts.
+• Puppies can have it, but only in tiny portions

 The Good News: Broccoli Is Packed with Nutrients